 If you believe you have seen or found a zebra mussel, please contact DWR immediately at 804-367-6913.

 For additional information regarding zebra mussels, check the following site:

 Report Zebra Mussel Sightings!

-The Virginia Department of Game and Inland Fisheries needs your help in the continued fight against the invasive exotic zebra mussel!
+The Virginia Department of Wildlife Resources needs your help in the continued fight against the invasive exotic zebra mussel!
 Though Virginia completed the first successful open waterbody eradication of a zebra mussel infestation in early 2006, monitoring the state’s many waterways is necessary to document our zebra mussel-free status and for early detection of new populations.
 If you boat, fish, swim, dive, or spend time on Virginia’s lakes, rivers, stream, ponds, or quarries, please complete the Zebra Mussel Survey (PDF) and return it to us.
 Your assistance is greatly appreciated!